Standards

 1.3 This practice is applicable to all types of oil in oceans, lakes, and rivers under a variety of environmental and geographical conditions.

-1.4 This practice applies to two-dimensional models.
-There are three-dimensional models in the marketplace.
+1.4 This practice applies primarily to two-dimensional models.
+Consideration is given to three-dimensional models for complex flow regimes.

 1.5 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.